OpenSwitchNOS/openswitch-ops/docs/webui_user_guide.md

 - serial number
 - vendor
 - version
+- ONIE Version
 - base MAC address

+### General
+The features panel includes:
+- a listing of the switch features and their current state (enabled or disabled)
+- number of VLANs configured on the switch
+- number of interfaces on the switch
+- the maximum transmission unit (MTU)
+- the Max Interface Speed

 ### Hardware
 The hardware panel shows the status of: